 - 1 teaspoon Ceylon cinnamon

-- 2 tablespoon coconut oil melted and cooled to room temperature
+- 2 tablespoon extra virgin coconut oil melted and cooled to room temperature

 - 1 teaspoon vanilla extract